Introduction

 Patients with CAD typically present initially with angina pectoris, which describes as a chest pain which is central, heavy, and gripping in nature.
 Importantly, in cases of stable angina, this typically occurs during exertion, but is relieved with rest.

 Other clinical manifestations of CAD includes heart failure and acute coronary syndrome.
-Acute coronary syndrome (ACS) comprises of unstable angina, non-ST elevation myocardial infarction (NSTEMI), and ST elevation myocardial infarction (STEMI).
+Acute coronary syndrome (ACS) is a group of conditions comprising of unstable angina (worsening angina not relieved at rest), non-ST elevation myocardial infarction (NSTEMI), and ST elevation myocardial infarction (STEMI), that all arise from acute ischaemia to the myocardium.
 The investigation and management of heart failure and ACS is beyond the scope of this article.

 CCS Classification for Angina

-The CCS classification for angina can be used to quantify symptoms, especially useful in the evaluation of a candidate for coronary artery bypass grafting (CABG):
+The Canadian Cardiovascular Society (CCS) classification for angina can be used to quantify symptoms, especially useful in the evaluation of a candidate for coronary artery bypass grafting (CABG):

 Investigations

-The gold standard of investigation for patients presenting with suspected CAD is via coronary angiography.
-This interventional procedure involves contrast being injected into the coronary arteries and serial CT images taken in sync with the patient’s heartbeat; the site and degree of stenosis within the coronary arteries can then be identified.
+This interventional procedure involves contrast being injected into the coronary arteries and serial plain film radiographs or CT images (Fig. 4) taken in sync with the patient’s heartbeat; the site and degree of stenosis within the coronary arteries can then be identified.
 The choice of treatment is often largely influenced by angiography findings.
+This is often performed by cardiologists.

-An echocardiogram (ECHO) should also be requested for any potential CABG candidates, as it provides a measure of left ventricular ejection fraction (LVEF), a strong prognostic factor in CABG.
+An echocardiogram (ECHO) should also be requested for any potential CABG candidates, as it provides a measure of left ventricular ejection fraction (LVEF), a strong prognostic factor in CABG, as well as allowing for concurrent review of any additional valvular disease.

 Management